Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Intro to Threads.md

 The second argument, indicated as attr, references a dynamically allocated attribute structure (see /usr/include/bits/pthreadtypes.h)

 ### Thread Code Life-cycle
+Each thread is its own separate, sechedulable sequence of code with states.

 A thread has its own PC, Stack and Kernel Stack.
 It runs **independent** from the parent.

 A parent will create the thread and save its `thead_id`.
 Then the parent will wait for it to *join* and save the return value from the thread.
 The thread will return any type of datatype.
 It does so via the `pthread_exit(void *retval)`